Skip to main content

 Why we don't need a money transmitter license.

 In the United States, money transmission is defined around "receiving funds for transmission to another person."
-OpenSettle never receives customer funds — they flow directly to the merchant's wallet through a deterministic smart contract.
-Our fee is collected in the same atomic transaction as your settlement, not from a pool we control.
+OpenSettle never receives customer funds — they flow directly to the merchant's wallet on-chain.
+Our fee is accrued separately and billed in a monthly invoice, payable from the merchant's own balance — not from a pool we control.

 The same architectural decision sidesteps MSB registration with FinCEN, CASP licensing under MiCA in the EU, and VASP registration in most other jurisdictions.
 We structure OpenSettle as a software platform, because that's what it is.

 This is a summary for engineering and product teams, not legal advice.
-For the full framework, including our counsel's letter and redlined audit reports, email compliance@opensettle.com.
+For questions about our compliance posture or to request the latest internal audit report, email security@opensettle.io.